inha-united-athome/.github/profile/README.md

 </p>

 ## About Inha-United
 **Inha-United** is a multidisciplinary research powerhouse at **Inha University**, South Korea.
-We represent a strategic alliance of four leading laboratories specializing in Robotics, Computer Vision[...]
+We represent a strategic alliance of four leading laboratories specializing in Robotics, Computer Vision, and Autonomous Systems.

 | Category | Link |
 |---|---|